danielfdickinson/image-handling-mod-hugo-dfd/README.md

 }

 /* We don't specify a default height for bare img (no class or id)
- * because doing so is not reversible in more specific elements.
-This
+ * because doing so is not reversible in more
- * is a major pain point for many projects including Bootstrap CSS v4.
+ * specific elements.
+This is a major pain point for many projects.
  */

 #via-markdown ~ p img {